 As the 17th century progressed, the Age of Enlightenment brought order and classification to the world.
 Cabinets of Curiosity became to be seen as chaotic, and museums became rationally arranged, fossils with fossils, birds with birds, and so on.
 The urge to categorise and understand replaced the urge for wonder and imagination.
 And so, these eclectic collections went out of favour.

 How wonderful is it that now, we can look at this world and marvel at the stories that were told?
-That we have wonderful modern pioneers of cabinets of curiosity that we will explore in later blogs.
-And that we have our 'From the Curious to the Extraordinary' sale on 21 January, where we look forward to seeing you and celebrating the unusual, the unique and everything in between.
+That we have wonderful modern pioneers of cabinets of curiosity and that we have our 'From the Curious to the Extraordinary' sale on 28 April, where we look forward to seeing you and celebrating the unusual, the unique and everything in between.